Individuals honored for their exemplary service and dedication of their time and talents to Delaware’s green industry, who have since retired.

 Owner of Lakeside Greenhouses in Laurel, DE and a University of Delaware Cooperative Extension Agent.
 Jay joined the DNLA in 1975.
-He served as president in 1976, and has continued to serve as an active board member, advisor, and mentor in the Horticultural Business Mentors Program until his passing in 2022.
+He served as president in 1976, and continued to serve as an active board member, advisor, and mentor in the Horticultural Business Mentors Program until his passing in 2022.

 William Wollerton (1987)